Tony19970430/decathlon_offsite_test/readme.md

 # Decathlon Offsite Test

-Assuming q1.csv, q2.csv, q3.csv are stored in ./data/
+Assume that q1.csv, q2.csv, q3.csv are stored in ./data/

 requirement.txt is generated from colab directly for question 3 only